 Actively aerated compost teas are an economical and effective means to improve all aspects of plant growth, including overall health, pest and disease resistance, water and nutrient uptake, produce quality and total yield.
 They are also equally useful in hydroponic systems and can be customized to meet specific goals.

-Much like yogurt fosters helpful bacterial colonies in the human digestive tract to help digest food and support the immune system, compost tea aids soil dynamics.
+Much like yogurt fosters helpful bacterial colonies in the human digestive tract, helping to digest food and support immune system, compost tea aids in soil dynamics.
 In soil, bacteria and mycorrhizal fungi (beneficial fungi) work to suppress pathogens in several ways and both can form a biological barrier at the root and foliage zones, preventing disease-causing pathogens from getting a foothold.
-They also produce antibiotics and enzymes that kill pathogens.
+They also produce antibiotics and enzymes that eliminate pathogens.

-In a highly complex ballet choreographed by seemingly near-sentient plants, individual species of bacteria and mycorrhizal fungi are chosen for the service they can provide plants, simply by altering the exudate compounds offered through roots.
-Mycorrhizal fungi form networks that produce acids to digest insoluble minerals, and scavenge nutrients and water to be shipped to connections at plant root tips, increasing the absorptive capacity and surface area of roots.
+In a highly complex ballet choreographed by seemingly near-sentient plants, individual species of bacteria and mycorrhizal fungi are chosen for the service they can provide plants.
+This is achieved by altering the exudate compounds offered through roots.
+Mycorrhizal fungi form networks that produce acids to digest insoluble minerals and scavenge for nutrients and water to be shipped to connections at plant root tips, increasing the absorptive capacity and surface area of roots.

 The most important factor in brewing teas is the compost that is used.
 Good compost can have up to 25,000 species of bacteria, 10,000 species of fungi and many species of protozoa and nematodes.
 Immature or improperly composted material can be a vector for pestilence, containing high numbers of pathogenic bacteria and fungus.
 It is critical that you first evaluate your own compost for use or locate a source with verifiable quality.